Salem's Seven

 Salem's Seven is a fictional team of magical beings and former supervillains appearing in Marvel Comics.
 They were initially foes of the Scarlet Witch and the Fantastic Four, but became allies to both.
 All seven are the children of Nicholas Scratch and the grandchildren of Agatha Harkness.
-They are humans with magic powers who can transform into fantastic creatures with super-powers.
+They are witches and warlocks with magic powers who can transform into fantastic creatures with super-powers.

+Salem's Seven appear in the Marvel Cinematic Universe / Disney+ series Agatha All Along (2024).

 Publication history

 The team first appeared in Fantastic Four #186 (September 1977), and was created by Len Wein and George Pérez.

 Fictional history

 Salem's Seven originated in New Salem, Colorado, a hidden town in an unsettled part of the Rocky Mountains, populated entirely by magic users who mostly lived in fear of normal humanity due to the persecution they faced during the Salem witch trials.
 Salem's Seven were fathered by Nicholas Scratch with different mothers.
-Scratch's own mother Agatha Harkness was the most powerful of the town's inhabitants, but she chose to live among humanity.
+Scratch's mother Agatha Harkness was the most powerful of the town's inhabitants, but she chose to live among humanity.
 In time, she becomes the governess for Franklin Richards (son of Invisible Woman and Mister Fantastic of the Fantastic Four).
 Scratch has Salem's Seven abduct Agatha purportedly for betraying the New Salem community.
-They bring Franklin back with them to give to Scratch a new host-body, which forces the Fantastic Four to pursue.
-Although initially overcome and imprisoned, the Four defeat their captors, banish Scratch from this dimension, and save Harkness.
+They bring Franklin back with them to give to Scratch a new host body, which forces the Fantastic Four to pursue.
+Although initially overcome and imprisoned, the Four defeat their captors, banish Scratch to another dimension, and save Harkness.
 When Salem's Seven try to retaliate against Harkness later, she removes their ability to change forms.

 Over the years, Salem's Seven manage to reverse the spells locking them away from their enhanced forms, greatly weakening Harkness in the process.
 They take control of New Salem, and with Vertigo as their leader, they turn the community against Harkness and burn her at the stake.
-The Scarlet Witch and the Vision are drawn to New Salem, where they are captured by the Seven.
+The Scarlet Witch and Vision are drawn to New Salem, where they are captured by the Seven.
 Gazelle disagrees with the group's plans of sacrifice, and is thrown in with the prisoners.
 The Vision escapes and battles Vertigo, who draws the powers of the other 665 residents of New Salem into herself.
 When the Vision defeats Vertigo, she loses control of the power.
 The Scarlet Witch manages to channel some of it off, but in the ensuing explosion all of New Salem is apparently wiped out, including the Seven.